Wixom, Michigan: Religion

 St. William Church in Walled Lake includes Wixom in its service area.
+There are also numerous other religious congregations in the area along with a large percent of the population not adhering to any belief system.

 Media

 The studios of WTVS (Detroit Public Television) are located in the Riley Broadcast Center and HD Studios.

 Police and fire

 The police station is located in the newly developing downtown area on Pontiac Trail.
 The Wixom Police Department was formed on October 14, 1957.
 Prior to 1958, Wixom received police services from the Oakland County Sheriff's Department.

 Wixom is protected by Fire Station #1 on North Wixom Road.
-The Wixom Fire Department is primarily staffed with paid on-call firefighters in addition to a full-time fire chief, fire marshal, EMT coordinator, and a fire inspector.
+The Wixom Fire Department is staffed with combination of full-time, paid on-call, and auxiliary firefighters in addition to a full-time fire chief, fire marshal, and an EMS coordinator.
 The Wixom Firefighters are represented by the Michigan Association of Fire Fighters.

 Wixom Firefighters hold their annual Breakfast with Santa and collect non-perishable food.
 In a typical year, over 1500 pounds are collected and donated to local food banks.

 In 1996, two Wixom police officers, Gary Hamlin and Martin Harp, undertook the dangerous task of apprehending and arresting Gerald Atkins (the above-mentioned Ford plant killer) as he sought refuge in a large storm drain.
 For their bravery and heroism they received awards and commendations, including official thanks in the form of resolutions passed by the state legislature and the National Association of Police Organizations TOP COPS award, which was given during a ceremony at the White House, conducted by president Bill Clinton.